What causes epilepsy?

 Epilepsy occurs when the normal electrical signaling between the neurons in the brain becomes disrupted.
-The exact causes for this disruption are varied and not completely understood, which makes it complex to diagnose (and treat).
+The exact causes of epilepsy and this disruption are varied and not completely understood, making it complex to diagnose (and treat).

 On this page, you’ll learn about the six known causes of epilepsy and the diagnostic process physicians use to determine the underlying cause of a patient’s epilepsy.

-To help medical professionals around the world provide the best possible care to their patients, the International League Against Epilepsy (ILAE) introduced an updated tool for diagnosing epilepsy in 2017.
+To help medical professionals worldwide provide the best possible care to their patients, the International League Against Epilepsy (ILAE) introduced an updated tool for diagnosing epilepsy in 2017.

 This system, called Classification of the Epilepsies, uses three levels to help physicians accurately diagnose an individual’s epilepsy: seizure type, epilepsy type, and epilepsy syndrome.
 As you can see from this graphic, it also emphasizes the importance of etiology, or causes, for each level, as this can determine which therapies are appropriate for a given patient.